BradleyCodeU/bradleycodeu.github.io/_apcsa/u05b_sv/U05bRobot/instructions.md

 - public void move()
     - For the move method, check the robot's current direction value and update its location by one unit in that direction.
-Since it's a computer science graph, remember that increasing the y-value moves downward, and decreasing the y-value moves upward.
+Since this is a computer science graph, **remember** that increasing the y-value moves downward, and decreasing the y-value moves upward.
     - The move method moves the robot by one unit in the direction it is facing.
 - public Point getLocation()
 - public String getDirection()